soniaasus2-arch/Night2/README.md

     ["free_101598jtjajajajataj"] = "https://link-target.net/5450045/gdChsmYq0rb5",
 }

--- FUNÇÃO: pega a próxima key disponível local function getProximaKeyDisponivel()
+-- FUNÇÃO: pega a próxima key disponível (usando as keys usadas do sistema) local function getProximaKeyDisponivel()
-    for key, link in pairs(LINKS_KEYS) do
-        -- Verifica se a key já foi usada (pelas keys usadas no sistema) local usada = false
+    -- Primeiro, tenta pegar as keys usadas do sistema local keysUsadas = {}
+    pcall(function()
+        if KEYS_SEQUENCIA then
             for _, item in pairs(KEYS_SEQUENCIA) do
-            if item.key == key and item.usada then
+                if item.usada then
-                usada = true
+                    keysUsadas[item.key] = true
-                break
                 end
             end
+        end
+    end)

+    -- Procura uma key disponível na lista LINKS_KEYS for key, link in pairs(LINKS_KEYS) do
-        if not usada then
+        if not keysUsadas[key] then
             return key, link
         end
     end